-Simple descriptions of products and services, new or existing, and their benefits; sales presentations; and features based on interviews or testimonials are not considered technical articles.
+- Simple descriptions of products and services, new or existing, and their benefits.

-There is, however, a place for short technical releases, report or study abstracts, standalone photographs or drawings (with captions), and other material.
-To be publishable, such items must have elements of Points 1 or 2 or have some other dramatic quality.
+There is a place in OGJ for the following: short technical releases; report or study abstracts; and standalone photographs or drawings (with captions).
+To be publishable, however, these short technical releases, report-study abstracts, and standalone photographs-drawings must have elements of Points 1 or 2 (above) or have some other noteworthy quality.

 LENGTH AND FORMAT

 Reviewing the industry-specific sections in previous issues of OGJ provides the best guide for lengths and formats of OGJ articles.
 Following are the main requirements in this area: